Celebrating 30 Years of Innovation: Aalto University's Information Technology Program Turns 30

 He recalls the distinct summer atmosphere on campus:

-“During my first year, campus was so quiet—even the ventilation system seemed to go on vacation in July.”
+“During my first year, campus was so quiet—it seems as if the ventilation system goes on holiday.”

 But within that calm, students were learning to collaborate in diverse teams, solve real-world problems, and take the first steps into their professional careers.